Impact

 Risk and Exploitability

 The exploitability is limited to code that runs with kernel privileges, such as root users or compromised kernel modules.
 While the kernel patch introduces a deadlock rather than arbitrary code execution, the impact of a stuck kernel thread can be significant.
-EPSS is not available and the vulnerability is not listed in CISA KEV, indicating no publicly known widespread exploitation.
-The CVSS score is not stated, but the confidence in a local denial of service scenario suggests a moderate to high severity within affected environments.
+The EPSS score is less than 1% and the vulnerability is not listed in CISA KEV, indicating no publicly known widespread exploitation.
+The CVSS score of 4.7 indicates a moderate severity within affected environments.

 OpenCVE Enrichment